 This has enabled us to develop comprehensive profiles with up to 1,500 clinically-relevant facts for every individual in a population.
 The result is a deeper understanding of each person’s clinical needs, opportunities, risks, likely behaviors, and receptivity to change.

 Additionally, our analytics are used to position individuals along our Care Pathways framework (also known as clinical pathways), which analyzes a patient’s progression along a disease trajectory.
 Our analytics can pinpoint at which stage of a condition a specific individual is currently in, such as pre-diagnostic, onset, early progressive, or late progressive—and predict their likely progression toward higher-risk and higher-cost cohorts.
 This assessment also helps us tailor specific clinical interventions to an individual’s needs.

-Our healthcare analytics and Care Pathways framework help to stratify a population based on key risk indicators, including:
+As part of Health Dialog's programs, our healthcare analytics and Care Pathways framework help to stratify a population based on key risk indicators, including: